lacysw/blog/blog/2022-1-2-documenting-my-network.md

 ### Wireless Access Points

-Serving the main house is a retired Netgear [R6700v3] router/switch/AP combo unit.
+Serving the main house is a retired Netgear Nighthawk [R6700v3](https://www.netgear.com/support/product/R6700v3.aspx) router/switch/AP combo unit.
 This used to be my main router and AP but now operates exclusively in AP mode.
 Side note: I resent the R6700v3, and I regret purchasing it.
 Perhaps it's better with [DD-WRT](https://wiki.dd-wrt.com/wiki/index.php/Netgear_R6700v3), but I haven't tried for myself; the stock Netgear firmware is terrible, however: very slow, buggy, and [vulnerable](https://securityaffairs.co/wordpress/126179/hacking/netgear-nighthawk-r6700v3-flaws.html).
 I'm glad it isn't exposed to the Internet any longer.
 Do yourself a favor and stay away from this product (and Netgear as a whole, [if you value your sanity](https://www.tomsguide.com/news/netgear-router-patches-nov21)).

 The garage and outbuilding, conversely, are wirelessly supported with hardware I like quite a lot: Ubiquiti's [Access Point WiFi 6 Lite](https://store.ui.com/products/unifi-ap-6-lite).
 I haven't had any issues with Ubiquiti gear so far — admittedly, that means very little outside of an enterprise context.